andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 Now, let's start with lab 2.
 Here we will implement the required additions to get an OAuth2/OIDC compliant client that calls the resource server we have implemented in lab 1.

+We will use [Keycloak](https://keycloak.org) as identity provider.
+Please again make sure you have setup keycloak as described in [Setup Keycloak](../setup_keycloak/README.md).

 ### Explore the initial application

-First start the resource server application of Lab 1.
+First start the resource server application of [lab 1](../lab1).
 If you could not complete the previous Lab yourself then use and start the completed reference application in project [lab1/library-server-complete-custom](../lab1/library-server-complete-custom)